 Mohamed Sesay is Assistant Professor in Social Science at York University and a UKRI GCRF Visiting Fellow at the LSE Centre for Women, Peace and Security.
 Specializing in international relations and comparative politics, his research focuses on transitional justice, rule of law, customary justice, peacebuilding, and postconflict reconstruction particularly in sub-Saharan Africa.

-Chapter 2.
-The Rule of Law Internationalization Since the 1990s
+2. The Coloniality of the Rule of Law

-Part II: The Rule of Law and the Local Economy
+5. The Rule of Law and the Economy of Sierra Leone and Liberia